 Log number.
 Date/Time Date and time the log message was created.
 Level Level of the log message.
-For logging levels, see Logging Levels on page 80.
+For logging levels, see Logging Levels on page 63.
 User The user to which the log message relates.
 User can be a specific user or system.
 Message Detailed log message.
-Appliance The appliance name to which the log belongs.